-- 1.77 The CSAVCS is a statutory scheme that allows Scheme members to increase their benefits by contributing to defined contribution arrangements.
-Further details on this are provided in Note 15 to the Financial Statements. - 1.78 Members who choose to contribute to the CSAVCS build up a personal fund.
-The options offered to them at retirement depend on what the individual provider permits, and it may be necessary for members to transfer to alternative arrangements within the same provider or to another provider to access all types of flexibility. - 1.79 AVCs are administered by Legal & General as part of the WorkSave Mastertrust.
-Members who held funds with Utmost Life transferred to the Mastertrust in September 2020. - 1.80 Civil Service Pensions continues to exercise its duty of care towards members by monitoring the CSAVCS providers and working with GAD.
+- 1.80 The CSAVCS is a statutory scheme that allows Scheme members to increase their benefits by contributing to defined contribution arrangements.
+Further details on this are provided in Note 15 to the financial statements. - 1.81 Members who choose to contribute to the CSAVCS build up a personal fund.
+The options offered to them at retirement depend on what the individual provider permits, and it may be necessary for members to transfer to alternative arrangements with the same provider or to another provider to access all types of flexibility. - 1.82 The current CSAVC scheme is administered by Legal & General as part of the WorkSave Mastertrust.
+Civil Service Pensions continues to exercise its duty of care towards members by monitoring the CSAVCS providers and working with GAD.